-At line 2, \EstP$(\eps/4, \delta/2)$ gives $(1-\hat{p}_I)$ as a $(1+\eps/4, \delta/2)$-approximation to $(1-p_I)$ (by Lemma \ref{lem:estP}).
-Further noting that when $(1 - \hat{p}_I)$ is a $(1+\eps/4)$-approximation to $(1 - p_I)$, we have
+At line 2, \EstP$(\eps/4, \delta/2)$ gives $(1-\hat{p}_z)$ as a $(1+\eps/4, \delta/2)$-approximation to $(1-p_z)$ (by Lemma \ref{lem:estP}).
+Further noting that when $(1 - \hat{p}_z)$ is a $(1+\eps/4)$-approximation to $(1 - p_z)$, we have

-Thus $(1-\hat{p}_I)\text{\Est}(f_m, \hat{R}', \kappa) + \hat{p}_I\log \frac{1}{\hat{p}_I}$ is a $(1+\eps, \delta)$-approximation to $H(A) = (1-p_I)\E[X'] + p_I\log \frac{1}{p_I}$. \end{proof}
+Thus $(1-\hat{p}_z)\text{\Est}(f_m, \hat{R}', \kappa) + \hat{p}_z\log \frac{1}{\hat{p}_z}$ is a $(1+\eps, \delta)$-approximation to $H(A) = (1-p_z)\E[X'] + p_z\log \frac{1}{p_z}$. \end{proof}

-\paragraph{Communication Cost.} We shall consider the extra cost introduced by the following adaptations to the general AMS-Sampling framework described in Section \ref{sec:AMS}: (1) we need to maintain $S_0$ and $S_1$ rather than to simply maintain $S$; and (2) we have a new subroutine \EstP.
-It turns out that (1) will only introduce an additional multiplicative factor of $\log m$, and (2) is not a dominating cost.
+\paragraph{Communication Cost.} We shall consider the extra cost introduced by the following adaptations to the general AMS Sampling framework described in Section \ref{sec:AMS}: (1) we need to maintain $S_0$ and $S_1$ rather than to simply maintain $S$; and (2) we have a new subroutine \EstP.
+It turns out that (1) will only introduce an additional multiplicative factor of $\log m$ to the communication, and (2) is not the dominating cost.